moredoppio/DengueTrackingSystemDBMS/README.md

 # DengueTrackingSystemDBMS
-A relational strcuture observed and delienated for the advancement of coordinated dengue response in Bangladeshi healthcare systems.
+A relational strcuture observed and delienated for the advancement of coordinated dengue response in Bangladeshi healthcare systems